Xavopls/network-coverage-api/readme.md

 6. **Geographical Library**:
     - Replace `geopy` with a more Django-PostgreSQL-friendly geographical library, such as **PostGIS**, and store geolocation points in the database alongside the coordinates.

+7. **Admin panel setup**:
+   - Set up admin panel to manage records from there.

+8. **Auth**:
+   - If necessary, add a Bearer token to make the API access safer and controlled.